kentnf/VirusDetect/README.md

 ```

 This writes a tarball under `dist/` with a generated `manifest.json` and a sibling `.sha256` file.

+By default, `virusdetect db download` resolves to the current VirusDetect GitHub release assets and uses the matching `.sha256` file automatically.
+You can override the repository, tag, or asset names with CLI flags when staging a different database bundle.

 ## Python Identify Outputs